hadirida46/house-hub-api/README.md

 HouseHub

 HouseHub is a full-stack web application built with Laravel and React for managing househubs, buildings, apartments, roles, and residents.
-It provides a secure authentication system, full email verification, and an intuitive admin interface to manage everything efficiently.
+It includes secure authentication, full email verification, and an intuitive admin interface.

-Features
 🔐 Authentication & Security

 User registration, login, and logout